jolks/couchdb-docker/README.md

 #### To build latest stable CouchDB image for Docker

+The `custom.ini` file contains custom configurations for CouchDB.

 ```sh
 # To build the image
 $ docker build -t couchdb:myversion .